citybound-old/compass/README.md

-*Dieser Code ist Teil von und entwickelt für [Citybound](http://cityboundsim.com).
+*This code is part of and developed for [Citybound](http://cityboundsim.com).
-Irgendwann könnte er stabil und allgemein benutzbar werden!!*
+ At some point in the future it might become stable and generally useful!*

 # compass

-##Umfangreiche und fehlertolerante Rechengeometrie-Bibliothek
+## Full-featured and error-tolerant geometry library

-Diese Bibliothek bietet die folgenden geometrischen Funktionalitäten:
+This library offers the following geometrical functionality:

-* [x] Geometrische Primitive (Gerade, Kreis, Strahl, Linien-/Bogensegment)
+* [x] Primitives (Line, Circle, Ray, Line-/Arcsegment)
-* [x] Schnittpunkte zwischen allen Primitiven
+* [x] Intersections between all primitives
-* [ ] Pfade und Formen basierend auf Primitiven
+* [ ] Paths and Shapes based on primitives
-* [ ] Bool'sche Operationen zwischen Formen
+* [ ] Boolean operations on Shapes
-* [ ] Gerade Polygon-Skelette zum Puffern von Formen und Konstruktion von Dächern
+* [ ] Straight Polygons Skeletons to construct roofs and other architectural shapes

-## Lizenz
+## License

-MIT, siehe [LICENSE.md](LICENSE.md) für Details.
+MIT, see [LICENSE.md](LICENSE.md) for details.